EUDAT-B2STAGE/http-api/docs/deploy/preq.md

 `Compose` is a tool for docker written in Python.
 See the [official instructions](https://docs.docker.com/compose/install/) to install it.

 NOTE: compose comes bundled with the toolbox.

+## Production instance

+The B2STAGE HTTP API server acts as a proxy interface to a real B2SAFE instance.
+Having B2SAFE already running in production would be a requisite if you want to deploy our project on top of it.